OsomePteLtd/principles/src/backend.md

    - Make a migration with a commented out body
    - Run the query manually from an SQL client
+   - Consider using `CONCURRENTLY` keyword

    You should do it because all migrations are running in a single DB transaction.
 Your huge update will lock many DB objects.
 And Production will be down for the entire duration of the migration.
+   Postgres supports some operations with `CONCURRENTLY` keyword, for example creating indexes.
+In this case a long migration will not affect production.
+   However these operations do not work inside transactions.

 1. Leave `down` migrations empty.
 They are not actually used, so it is not worth wasting time on them.